J-Ramalho/industRial/docs/2_toolbox.md

     devtools::install_github("J-Ramalho/industRial")

-The list below identifies which are the remainin packages required to run the examples in this book.
+The list below identifies which are the remaining packages required to run all the coded of the book examples.
+Note that it is not required to download them all at once.

 The column *Download* precises if a package is downloaded automatically when the `{industRial}` package is downloaded (imports) or if it needs be downloaded manually by the reader (suggests).
 In technical terms this differentiation corresponds to the DESCRIPTION file and allows for a progressive installation of the required software.

 |Download |Package    |Domain           |Version |Depends                                       |